ROBMYERS1856/University-of-Minnesota-/3. Weekly Homework/20. RED Team vs BLUE Team/IMAGE/BLUETEAM.md

         * I would recommend setting up an ALARM anytime a PHP, or executable file is detected

+        * I would recommend setting up an ALARM anytime a file is uploaded from OUTSIDE the internal network

         * **NOTE:** Any remote access connection is unauthorized and requires immediate response

     - **Identify at least one way to harden the vulnerable machine that would mitigate this attack.**